 GFR is another great bike for young people manufactured by Giant Bikes.
 With its admirable dialed-in geometry, lightweight aluminum frame, and tough components, GFR is designed to help young BMX riders get rolling—and to grow with each rider as his skills advance.
 It doesn’t matter what kind of surface the bike will be ridden on, it provides real satisfaction and fun.

 This bike is inspired by a favorite in Giant’s adult mountain bike family.
-In fact, XTC SL Jr. is designed to usher young trail riders from their kid’s bike days toward more advanced adventures in the dirt.
-You can perceive this bike as a preparatory machine for young people that will later mount on adult-category bikes in the near future.
+XTC SL Jr. is designed to usher young trail riders from their kid’s bike days toward more advanced adventures in the dirt.
+You can perceive this bike as a preparatory machine for young people that will later mount on adult-category bikes shortly.

 This bike can be used for family outings and also for a first race.
 One great thing about XTC is that it features a lightweight ALUXX aluminum frame, fast-rolling 24-inch wheels, front suspension, and disc brakes.
 This bike is a worthy trail companion and it is a machine that nurtures young riders into becoming a formidable future race and sprint winners.